telldus/telldus-live-mobile-v3/README.md

  - `privateKey`: string - Telldus API public key
  - `googleAnalyticsId`: string - Google Analytics Id
  - `testUsername`: string - Used as a default username at login
- - `testPassword`: string - Used as a default passwod at login
+ - `testPassword`: string - Used as a default password at login
+ - `pushSenderId`: string - User to identify the remote notification sender,
+ - `pushServiceId`: integer - User to Identify the Push Service (GCM or APNS),

 ## Run